jamesbrainard/Solar-Flare-ML/README.md

 # Solar Flare Prediction from GOES-16 X-ray Flux Data
-Processes GOES-16 satellite X-ray flux measurements to predict the occurrence of solar flares over future time horizons (6h, 12h, 18h, 24h, 48h, 72h) using forest and gradient models.
+The purpose of this repository is to use GOES-16 satellite X-ray flux measurements to predict the occurrence of solar flares over future time horizons (6h, 12h, 18h, 24h, 48h, 72h) using forest and gradient models.

-Includes the full data science pipeline: preprocessing, feature engineering, exploratory analysis, and time series classification.
+This repository includes the full data science pipeline: preprocessing, feature engineering, exploratory analysis, and time series classification.

 ---